f-rosato/battlematica/docs/writing_ai.rst

 Writing AIs
 ===========

+Writing AIs is the core task in Battlematica.

 ..
 Tip::

     It is highly suggested that you read :ref:`Game Mechanics` and :ref:`Game State` before this section.

-Writing AIs is the core task in Battlematica.
+Plain Python
+''''''''''''

 An AI directly usable by the Battlematica core code is simply a function of this form:

 .. code-block:: python